 - Assist with the signage and promotional materials for all special events.

-- Conduct local market research for use in ideas for additional special events and other fundraising opportunities.
+- Conduct local market research for use in idea for additional special events and other fundraising opportunities.

 - Provide on-site support for events, including set up, transport, and takedown.

-- Assist with communications and social media campaigns as needed.
+- Assist with social media content creation, as needed.

 - Assist the Community Engagement and Communications Lead with various duties and projects.